dawgfish/calm/docs/alm/calm_workshop_alm.rst

 - Network based – Extrahop uses the term APM in regards to their ability to measure application performance based on network traffic.
 There is a whole product category called NPM that focuses on this type of solutions.

+Summary
+*******

+ALM is much more than just writing code.
+All three aspects—governance, development, and operations— are important.
+Think about a project that gets the initial governance aspects wrong, for example, perhaps by not understanding the business needs or failing to get the right stakeholders involved.
+No matter how well the organization does development and operations, this project won’t provide much business value.
+Similarly, a project that targets the right problems using a first-class development process might ignore operational issues, such as providing enough resources to run the application reliably.
+Once again, the business value this investment provides won’t be as large as it should be.
+Taking a broad view of ALM can help organizations avoid problems like these.

+Maximizing the value of the applications we create means doing all three aspects of ALM well.
+Achieving this goal isn’t easy, especially when today’s ALM tools aren’t as well integrated as they could be.
+Yet there’s no way around it: Taking a broad, holistic view of ALM is essential for improving this critical business process.

 .. |image0| image:: alm/media/image1.png
 .. |image1| image:: alm/media/image3.png
 .. |image2| image:: alm/media/image2.png